The 8th Summit for Space Sustainability

 Brasília | Brazil

 The 8th Summit for Space Sustainability is a high-level international forum focused on advancing practical solutions for the long-term sustainability of space activities.
-Co-hosted by the Secure World Foundation and the Brazilian Space Agency, the conference will take place on November 4–5, 2026, at the Museu Nacional da República in Brasília.
+Co-hosted by the Secure World Foundation and the Brazilian Space Agency, the conference will take place on November 4–5, 2026, in Brasília.

-This edition marks the first time the conference will be held in Latin America and the Southern Hemisphere.
-It brings together policymakers, industry leaders, researchers, and civil society to examine shared challenges, regional perspectives, and practical approaches shaping how space is used and governed in the years ahead.
+This edition marks the first time the conference will be held in Latin America and the Caribbean.
+It brings together policymakers, industry leaders, researchers, and civil society to examine shared challenges, regional perspectives, and practical approaches that will shape how space is used and governed in the years ahead.

 Why Latin America and the Caribbean